+ General

 Does it need to be calibrated for different soil types?

-GroPoint soil probes are factory-calibrated for use in most soils.
+GroPoint soil probes are factory-calibrated for use in most soils and deliver optimal accuracy within 8-41% volumetric moisture content(VMC).
 There are also two other standard calibrations that can be used, which you can specify when you order.
 Below is an image of a standard soil texture triangle.
-By default, calibration is done for a wide variety of soil types represented by the Red area.
-You can also request that your sensor is calibrated for clay or highly saline soil (the Green area) or sandy soils (Blue
+By default, calibration is done for a wide variety of soil types represented by the

 If I use a sensor calibrated for a different type of soil than I have, will I lose accuracy?